isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-april.md

 ### <a name="summary"></a>Podsumowanie

-Kalendarz uruchamiania produktów z kwietnia 2021 r. został opublikowany.
+Kalendarz produktów z kwietnia 2021 r. został opublikowany.

 ### <a name="impacted-audience"></a>Odbiorcy, na które ma to wpływ